 How many times one gets such amenities only to realize there is no match to light the tea candle?
 The oil is changed every day with a different theme, from relaxing to refreshing.
 The smells were all just divine.

 The villa was simply perfect.
 Not too modern, not too funky, just comfortable and in keeping with the surroundings.

-When we woke up on our first morning, to the sound of the crashing waves and the sunrise, we realized the privacy we were to enjoy and the great views over the deserted and fluffy white sand beach.
+When we woke up on our first morning, to the sound of the crashing waves and the sunrise, we realized the privacy we were to enjoy and the great views over the deserted and fluffy white sand beach in Indonesia.

 Dining options at Banyan Tree Bintan

 Banyan Tree Bintan has four dining options.
 If none of those tickles your fancy, Angsana Bintan has a few more alternatives available.
 We enjoyed breakfast at the Treetops, their Indonesian restaurant which also serves lunch and dinner.
 The setting was dramatic.

 Perched on a wooden deck above the sea the restaurant was under towering indigenous trees that had grown to sky scrapper dimensions.
 At night, we could hear and see fruit bats going about their business and, during the day, the thick and healthy trees provided a respite from the sun.
 It was a fabulously tropical setting for a meal.

 Dinner must be enjoyed at Saffon, Banyan Tree’s signature Thai restaurant.
 As a Singaporean brand which started in Thailand, Banyan Tree seeks to spread the flavors of modern Thai cuisine across its properties.

 We enjoyed flavorful and interesting takes of Thai dishes and a Rice Master introduced us to four kinds of rice to accompany any dish.
 Colorful green, yellow, black and white rice made for an interesting base to our curries.
 Saffron was a romantic setting with red and gold dominating the room.